hyperhq/docs.hypercontainer.io/get_started/install.md

     > ./configure
     > make

-(If you do not want to build with xen support, use configure option `--without-xen`.)
+(If you do not want to build with Xen support, use configure option `--without-xen`.)

-Then you can get the binaries `hyperd` daemon and `hyper` cmdline tool.
+Then you can get the binaries `hyperd` daemon and `hyper` CLI tool.

 #### Build Xen from source